|Nutrition Facts (per serving)|

 This recipe uses Granny Smith apples in this pudding, but just about any good baking apple could be used in the dish.
 Jonathan, Fuji, Rome Beauty, and Cortland would all be good apple choices.
 The recipe calls for cinnamon bread.
 If you cannot locate cinnamon bread without the raisins, don't worry.
 The recipe also calls for raisins, so they are a welcome ingredient.
 If you are using cinnamon raisin bread, you can decide if you want to omit the additional raisins or use them.
 You can also use dried cranberries, for a tart twist that will pair well with the cinnamon (or cinnamon raisin) bread.

-- 1 teaspoon ground cinnamon
+1 teaspoon ground cinnamon

-- 1 large Granny Smith apple (peeled, cored, very thinly sliced)
+1 large Granny Smith apple, peeled, cored, very thinly sliced

-- 2 cups milk
+2 cups milk

-- 1 cup brown sugar
+1 cup brown sugar, packed

-- 3 tablespoons butter
+3 tablespoons unsalted butter

-- 3 eggs
+3 large eggs

-- 1 teaspoon vanilla
+1 teaspoon pure vanilla extract

-Butter an 11x7-inch baking dish.
-Heat oven to 350 F.
+Butter an 11 x 7-inch baking dish.
+Preheat the oven to 350 F.

-In a large bowl, combine the bread, cinnamon, and apple slices, and raisins or chopped dried cranberries, if using.
+In a large bowl, combine the bread, cinnamon, apple slices, and raisins or chopped dried cranberries, if using.
 Toss the mixture and make sure it's all well mixed.

 In a medium saucepan, combine milk, brown sugar, and butter.
 Heat over medium heat until hot and butter is melted.
 Be sure not to bring this mixture to a boil.

-In a medium bowl, whisk eggs with vanilla.
+In a medium bowl, whisk together the eggs and vanilla.
 Quickly whisk in the hot milk mixture.

 Set a jelly roll pan or large shallow baking dish in the oven.
 Set the bread pudding pan inside the larger pan.

-Add very hot water to the outer pan to a depth of about 1/2-inch.
+Add very hot water to the outer pan to a depth of about 1/2 inch.

 Bake for 40 to 50 minutes, or until a knife inserted near center comes out clean.